 The Dinosaur’s Daughter is cast in three layers.
 The skin is my journey as a 50-year-old MIT MBA to rediscover my authentic self, a teenage lost world of whimsy and nature.
 The flesh is my inspiring story as a young woman who dug up a famous dinosaur while battling the teen triumvirate of horniness, alcohol, and strange parents.
 The bones, hollow and strong like an allosaurus’s, are the rare fossilized world I contributed to the Denver Museum of Nature and Science.

-The book will appeal to readers of women’s memoirs of transformation set in unusual workplaces and worlds, including Lab Girl, by Hope Jahren, and Smoke Gets in Your Eyes, by Caitlyn Doughty.
+The book will appeal worldwide to dinosaur nerds, impertinent teenagers, and readers of women’s memoirs of transformation set in unusual workplaces, including Lab Girl, by Hope Jahren, and Smoke Gets in Your Eyes, by Caitlyn Doughty.

 I have diverse marketing skills built upon an MBA from MIT.
 I have used social media posts, emails, and collaborative marketing with retailers and organizations to attract thousands of respondents to national artist surveys.
 Thirteen years as a keynote presenter and panelist at trade shows have made me an engaging public speaker.

 - English Literature B.A., Dartmouth College, 1988

-- Completed four Lighthouse Writers workshops of 8-12 weeks each in 2014-2016.
+- Completed four Denver Lighthouse Writers creative writing workshops in 2014-2016.